bobleesj/learn-swift-with-bob/WORK.md

 # Tutorials
 I try my best ability to stay consistent and provide as much as value for my fans and readers.
-I understand hard work with discipline will slowly take me to what I'm picturing in my head.
+I value discipline and hard work.